avijit-dhaliwal/deeplearning_c/README.md

 - Implement data parallelism for distributed training
 - Profile your code to identify bottlenecks

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-Fork the repository

-- Create your feature branch (git checkout -b feature/AmazingFeature)
-- Commit your changes (git commit -m 'Add some AmazingFeature')
-- Push to the branch (git push origin feature/AmazingFeature)
-- Open a Pull Request

-Any questions or feedback are welcome and appreciated. avijit.dhaliwal@gmail.com

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Insights from Implementing PyTorch in C
+## Insights from Implementing PyTorch in C

 For a detailed discussion on the insights gained from implementing this PyTorch-like library in C, check out my blog post: Lessons Learned from Implementing PyTorch in C(Coming soon)